pub-calculator-io/retirement-calculator/readme.md

-# Retirement Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Retirement Calculator Widget for WordPress

 Retirement savings calculator that uses the formula FV = PV (1 + R)^n to help users plan for retirement and calculate retirement income.